mickgram/Capstone/README.md

-### Capstone

-### Perfect Store Impact on Sales
+### Capstone: Perfect Store Impact on Sales

 **Mick Gram**

-# Disclamer:
+#### Disclamer
 - Periods are not shared to maintain confidentiality.
-- The location of the stores, name of key accounts, distributors etc are not shared to maintain confidentiality.
+- The location of the stores, names of key accounts, distributors etc are not shared to maintain confidentiality.

 #### Executive summary

-"Perfectd Store" is a critical part of winning in Retail for any FMCG company.
-In the US the stores are very competitive with all brands fighting over shelf space, cooler placements, cold-cash, register placements etc.
+Perfect Store is a critical part of winning in Retail for any FMCG company.
+In the US the stores are very competitive with all brands fighting over shelf space, cooler placements, cold-cash, strike zone, brand messaging etc.

-Most large retailers perform yearly audits and collect a range of perfect perfect store data points but as far as I know there has never been proven a true relationship between these and what actually drives sales.
+Most large retailers perform yearly audits and collect a range of perfect store data points but as far as I know there has never been proven a true relationship between these and what actually drives sales.
 It appears to be very subjective what data points that actually has an impact, and not least what the impact is.

 This research will use actual data collected from audits as well as sales data to revisit what actually has what impact.